Thursday, 7 May 2026

 I admit, if I had a choice, I wouldn’t have MS. But I’ve grown to accept my condition.

 We’ve all made choices that maybe weren’t the best.
-I was happy to put behind me, my days of being a career woman.
+I was happy to put behind me, my days of being a career woman, to doing weekend work or be a stay-at-home wife and mum.

-I liked having an administrative nine to five office job, when I got this illness and it changed the direction of my life, which is why, at first, I found it hard to accept.
+I liked having an administrative, nine-to-five office job, so when I got this illness, it changed the direction of my life, which, at first, I found hard to accept.

-None of us are completely innocent, as it’s still not known why a person gets MS. We will always have to live with physical and emotional pain that comes with this.
+None of us are completely innocent, as it’s still not known why a person gets MS. We will always have to live with physical and emotional pain that comes with this, which includes asking ourselves, "why me?".

 Believe me, I’ve looked, hoping that I would find a cure.
 I’ve accepted I won’t find one.
 I still have days when I’m frustrated that I can’t get up and go for walk.